Toll roads in Texas: Dallas/Fort Worth International Airport

 International Parkway (Spur 97) is a road through Dallas/Fort Worth International Airport that provides access to the airport's five terminals and on-site parking.
 While not officially designated as a toll road, it is generally considered one since it charges a fee for access-control purposes.

 The road uses a ticket system that charges travelers based on the time between entrance and exit, allowing the toll plazas to serve as payment for on-site parking.
-The airport also charges a fee for pass-though travel to reduce congestion.
+The airport also charges a fee for pass-through travel to reduce congestion.

 International Parkway is the only toll road in the state that does not accept TxTag or EZ TAG transponders.
 However, it does accept TollTag transponders.